Explore the Land of the Midnight Sun.

 - What is the weather like on Norway Explorer?

-The weather in Norway during the summer varies, though its climate is relatively temperate.
+The weather in Norway during the summer varies widely, though its climate is relatively temperate.
 Average temperatures in July range from the 40s to 60s during the day and are cooler at night.
 Brief rain showers are common, and it can change quickly from sunny and warm to windy, rainy and cold.
-Layering is the best strategy.
-Our packing list takes these variables into consideration.
-Please follow the packing list, paying close attention to rain gear specifications.

 - What are the arrival and departure airports for my child's trip?

-You will need to arrange transportation for your child to and from Oslo International Airport (OSL) at trip start and end.
-We will provide more specific travel information once we have placed your child on a program.
+You will need to arrange transportation for your child to and from Oslo International Airport (OSL) at trip start and trip end.
+We will provide more specific travel information once we have placed your child on a trip.